-Overall, the Kings did not have any hope at ALL for the playoffs during the 2010’s until the 2018-19 season under head coach Dave Joerger, where they finished 9th in the western conference, with a 39-43 record.
+Overall, the Kings did not have any hope for the playoffs during the 2010s until the 2018-19 season under head coach Dave Joerger, where they finished 9th in the western conference with a 39-43 record.

 HERE WE STAY!
 916 FOREVER!

-The Maloofs did everything they could to sell the Kings as quickly as they could, and for some reason they insisted on selling to potential owners who only wanted to re-locate the team.
+The Maloofs did everything they could to sell the Kings as quickly as possible, and for some reason, they insisted on selling to potential owners who only wanted to relocate the team.
 Rich guys and their sports arenas… sheesh.

 In May of 2013, the NBA owners voted 22-8 to KEEP the Sacramento Kings in Sacramento!
 HERE WE STAY!

-I mean, come on, nobody wanted to see Kings broadcaster Grant Napear cry on live television EVER again. *Video below*
+I mean, nobody wanted to see Kings broadcaster Grant Napear cry on live television EVER again.

-This was while also constantly having to deal with endless losing seasons, dysfunctional star players like the big, bad, bully Boogie, new ownership and front office, along with six different head coaches during the decade.
+This was while also constantly having to deal with endless losing seasons, dysfunctional star players like the big, bad, bully Boogie, new ownership, and front office, and six different head coaches during the decade.